-Policy transition has been successfully implemented in many European countries over the past 12 years and in tens of thousands of patients living with inflammatory arthritis and inflammatory bowel disease with no compromise to patient safety, effectiveness or quality of care.
+Policy transition has been successfully implemented in many European countries over the past 17 years and in tens of thousands of patients living with serious chronic disease with no compromise to patient safety, effectiveness or quality of care.

 European Union (EU) member countries generally agree that EU approved biosimilars are considered alternative therapeutic options to their respective originators, under the supervision of a clinical decision maker.
 The majority of countries, including England, Norway, Denmark, Germany, Netherlands, Belgium, France, and Portugal support physician led transitioning for biosimilars.